pascalgutjahr/prompt_muons_wiki/source/docs/Selection.rst

     : Efficiency for the bundle energy at entry.

+In the following, the remaining rate after applying the MuonFilter and a bundle energy cut at surface of :math:`200\,\mathrm{TeV}` is shown in :numref:`level3_rate_200TeV`, and for a cut of :math:`500\,\mathrm{TeV}` in :numref:`level3_rate_500TeV`.

+.. _level3_rate_200TeV:
+.. list-table:: Rates on level 3 after applying the muon filter and a :math:`200\,\mathrm{TeV}` bundle energy cut at surface for different primary models.
+  :header-rows: 1

+  * - Model
+    - H3a
+    - H4a
+    - GST
+    - GSF
+    - Exp
+  * - Level 5 / mHz
+    - 173.4
+    - 171.9
+    - 164.3
+    - 124.1
+    - 158.2

+.. _level3_rate_500TeV:
+.. list-table:: Rates on level 3 after applying the muon filter and a :math:`500\,\mathrm{TeV}` bundle energy cut at surface for different primary models.
+  :header-rows: 1

+  * - Model
+    - H3a
+    - H4a
+    - GST
+    - GSF
+    - Exp
+  * - Level 5 / mHz
+    - 21.62
+    - 21.09
+    - 20.92
+    - 14.07
+    - 18.55

 For our level 3, we apply the MuonFilter and a cut of :math:`500\,\mathrm{TeV}` on the bundle energy at surface.
 The remaining rate is :math:`144.3\,\mathrm{mHz}`.
 The network
 ``DeepLearningReco_precut_surface_bundle_energy_3inputs_6ms_01`` is used.